ahwayakchih/nobbic/docs/SetupPodmanOnAlpineHost.markdown

 2. https://wiki.alpinelinux.org/wiki/Podman
 3. https://github.com/containers/podman/blob/master/docs/tutorials/rootless_tutorial.md

-It was written when **Alpine Linux** did not have podman in **v3.13** repository, only in "edge" repository.
+It was written when [**Alpine Linux**](https://alpinelinux.org/) did not have podman in the **v3.13** repository, only in the "edge" repository.
 Hopefully with next version it will be available in default repositories.
 In the meantime, keep reading this "tutorial".

 ## Install Alpine Linux from ISO